The legendary Bestival is happening this weekend!

-Jelly's Charles Williams is well known for his unique illustration style.
-His intricate use of geometric shapes and 3D lettering are iconic recurring themes throughout his work.
+Charles Williams is well known for his unique lettering and illustration style.
+His intricate use of geometric flowing shapes and 3D style lettering are recurring themes throughout his work.
 And with clients like Nike, Bestival, Creative Review and The Oscars under his belt, Charles is no stranger to an exciting brief.
-We recently caught up with him to find out more about the way he works, how he first stepped foot into the industry, and to delve deeper into some of his most interesting projects to date.
+We caught up with him to find out more about the way he works, how he first stepped foot into the industry, and to delve deeper into some of his most interesting projects to date.

 What came first, typography or illustration?
 Well I used to be a graphic designer (wait a second...
 I still am!) and got really into typography then, specifically breaking type apart, toying with it, and treating it as the foundation for an illustrated piece.
 However I used to love drawing when I was at school so I suppose that's more illustration.
 But then I used to like drawing 3D letters when I was 6.
 How far back should I go?